hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 nearCacheConfig.setName("*map");
 ```

-And, the following is an example declarative configuration for Near Cache.
+The following is an example declarative configuration for Near Cache.

 ```xml
 </hazelcast-client>